 For more information on partially compliant programmes please see the policy statement.

-You can check on the register; Ofqual holds this for England and Northern Ireland, Qualifications Wales for Wales, and SQA for Scotland.
+Ofqual holds this for England and Northern Ireland, Qualifications Wales for Wales, and SQA for Scotland.
 You can also contact your university if you studied a degree or foundation degree.

-If you have a partially compliant qualification that is relevant to your role subsection we offer top up units that can help you to fill learning gaps so that you don’t need to complete another full qualification.
+We offer top up units that can help you to fill learning gaps so that you don’t need to complete another full qualification.

-More information on these can be found here
+More information on these can be found here.

 The chartered member status alone is only applicable to CIH as a professional body and does not equate to a qualification.